medialab/minet/docs/cli.md

 scraped by minet at this time.

 positional arguments:
-  column                      Name of the CSV column containing group urls or a
+  value_or_column_name        Single group url to process or name of the CSV
-                              single group url.
+                              column containing group urls when using
-  file                        CSV file containing the group urls.
+                              -i/--input.

 optional arguments:
   -c COOKIE, --cookie COOKIE  Authenticated cookie to use or browser from which